nickdesaulniers/nickdesaulniers.github.com/content/post/speeding-up-linux-kernel-builds-with-ccache.md

 +++
-title = "Speeding Up Linux Kernel Builds With Ccache" date = "2018-06-02" slug = "2018/06/02/speeding-up-linux-kernel-builds-with-ccache"
+title = "Speeding Up Linux Kernel Builds With ccache" date = "2018-06-02" slug = "2018/06/02/speeding-up-linux-kernel-builds-with-ccache"
-Categories = []
+Categories = ["C", "linux", "ccache"]
 +++
 [ccache](https://ccache.samba.org/), the compiler cache, is a fantastic way to speed up build times for C and C++ code that